Some advice never gets ‘s old. Here are 47 depression-era frugal tips that will help you save money on the everyday little things.

 Do you feel that frugality is a dying art?

 Or maybe you already put into practice many of the following frugal ideas.

 Necessity meant that our grandparents (or great-grandparents, or parents, depending on your age), had to be frugal.
 And they had to stretch every penny as far as possible.

 We rarely have to go to such lengths, but we can learn a thing or two from our older generations about saving money.

-There’s one common theme that runs through all the following depression era frugal tips and it’s this: waste nothing.
+There’s one common theme that runs through all of the following depression era frugal tips, and it’s this: waste nothing.